-The American Osteopathic Board of Anesthesiology administers primary and subspecialty certification exams, as well as Osteopathic Continuous Certification requirements.
+The American Osteopathic Board of Anesthesiology administers primary and subspecialty certification exams and Osteopathic Continuous Certification (OCC) requirements.
 The following stages represent key milestones in the process to obtain primary board certification in Anesthesiology.

-1. January through mid-May of your second year in residency: Register for the AOBA Written Exam (assuming you will complete your second year of residency training in June).
+1. January through mid-May of your second year (CA-1) in residency: Register for the AOBA Written Exam to be taken your second year of residency training in June is complete.

 2. August: Take the AOBA Written Exam.

-3. March through July of your third year in residency: Register for the AOBA Oral Exam (assuming you will complete your third year of residency training in June).
+3. March through July of your third year (CA-2) in residency: Register for the AOBA Oral Exam to be taken once your third year of residency training in June is complete.

 4. June: Complete your third year of residency training.